 10 Of The Most Fascinating Extinct Trees

-I think at this point nearly everyone is aware of the growing list of extinct animals, but what about extinct plants?
+At this point nearly everyone is aware of the growing list of extinct animals, but what about extinct plants?
 How often do plants and trees become extinct?
 Over time, it happens with some degree of regularity.
 There were are some wild extinct plants from hundreds of millions of years ago.

 More recently however (post 1600 A.D.), human interference has resulted in the dramatic increase in extinction rates for plants and animals due to overpopulation, pollution, and exploitation of natural resources.
 Humans are destroying the Earth's natural habitats at an alarming rate, and plant and animal species are paying the price.
 A lot of the most incredible forests are being destroyed.